 \section{Model with extended properties of dark matter and neutrinos}

 In the present study, We consider the spatially-flat, homogeneous and isotropic Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) Universe, given by the metric

 where we have adopted speed of light $c=1$; $a(t)$ denotes the cosmic scale factor of the Universe, and $t$ is the cosmic time.
-Considering the above metric, the basic equations which determine the background evolution of the Universe, so-called Friedmann equations are given by
+Considering the above metric, the basic equations which determine the background evolution of the Universe, that is, the so-called Friedmann equations are given by

-where $G$ is the Gravitational Newtonian constant and $H = \frac{da/dt}{a}$ is the Hubble parameter describes expansion rate of the Universe.
-In the above equations, $\rho$ and $p$ with subscripts denote the density and pressure of the major components of the Universe, namely, photons ($\gamma$), neutrinos ($\nu$), baryons ($\rm b$), dark matter ($\rm dm$), and cosmological constant ($\Lambda$), respectively.
+where $G$ is the Gravitational Newtonian constant and $H = \frac{da/dt}{a}$ is the Hubble parameter which describes expansion rate of the Universe.
+In the above equations, $\rho$ and $p$ with subscripts denote the density and pressure of the different energy components of the Universe, namely, photons ($\gamma$), neutrinos ($\nu$), baryons ($\rm b$), dark matter ($\rm dm$), and cosmological constant ($\Lambda$), respectively.